-You can upgrade the software on your unit(s) from a remote location as follows:
+You can upgrade the software on your unit(s) from a remote location using a standard SFTP client (e.g., FileZilla, etc.) as follows:

 - 1. Complete and submit the access request form. - 2.
-Click the link to download the .ZIP file for the desired software release, see above.

-- 3. Log on remotely to a unit to be upgraded using SFTP, enter: - sftp gxuser@<Qx IP Address>.

-For more information, see the section "Using Secure FTP (SFTP)" on page 3-24.

-- 4. Enter the password for the qxuser: phabrixqxYou should see the message Connected to qxuser@<Qx_IP_Address> - 5.
-Use the SFTP put command to upload the upgrade file to the upgrade directory of the unit: /transfer/upgrade.
+Click the link to download the .zip file for the desired software release, see above. - Log on remotely to a unit to be upgraded using SFTP, enter: sftp qxuser@<Qx_IP_Address>.
+For more information, see the section "Using SFTP" on page 3-31. - 4.
+Enter the password for the qxuser: phabrixqx You should see the message Connected to qxuser@<Qx_IP_Address> - 5.
+Use the SFTP put command to upload the upgrade .zip file to the upgrade directory of the unit: /transfer/upgrade.